aj-archipelago/cortex/README.md

 To ensure the security of dynamic pathways:

-1. A `PATHWAY_PUBLISH_KEY` environment variable must be set to enable pathway publishing.
+1. A `publishKey` must be set in the dynamic pathways configuration to enable pathway publishing.
 2. This key must be provided in the `key` parameter when adding, updating, or deleting pathways.
 3. Each pathway is associated with a `userId` and `secret`.
 The secret must be provided to modify or delete an existing pathway.